Callao: Administrative divisions

 Callao is divided into seven districts, (distritos; singular: distrito), each of which is headed by a mayor (alcalde).

 The rest of Callao Region is composed of the islands of San Lorenzo, El Frontón, Cavinzas and Palomino, which all together have an area of 17.63 km2.

 Crime

 Callao is one of the most dangerous areas in Peru and experiences the most crime.
-The main port city in Peru is known as one of the largest exit points of cocaine and is rife with organized crime that results with violence.
+The main port city in Peru is known as one of the largest exit points of cocaine and is rife with organized crime that results in violence.
 In December 2015, the government declared Callao in a state of emergency that extended until April 2016, with more than 30 people being killed at the time.
 In 2016, the murder rate in Callao was double the national average; from 10.2 per 100,000 in 2011 to 15.2 in 2015, compared to Lima which saw 4.8 per 100,000 in 2011 and 5.0 per 100,000 in 2015.
 Despite government and cultural initiatives, crime has continued to increase in Callao, with some public events in the area ending in gunfire.